kota2and3kan/bitnami-postgresql-pgvector/README.md

 ## Usage

 1. Set image configurations in your custom values file for example `postgresql.yaml`.
+You can see the sample values file [here](./sample/postgresql.yaml).

    ```yaml
    global: